Fletcher-Climate-Group/cnn-esm-emulator/README.md

 # CNN ESM Emulator

-Official code repository for the paper: [Toward efficient calibration of higher-resolution Earth System Models](https://www.climatechange.ai/papers/icml2021/51), presented at ICML 2021 Climate Change AI workshop.
+Official code repository for the paper: [Toward efficient calibration of higher-resolution Earth System Models](https://www.climatechange.ai/papers/icml2021/51), presented at the ICML 2021 Workshop on Tackling Climate Change with Machine Learning.

 Developed using Tensorflow 2.4, which is compatible with Python 3.6-3.8, CUDA 11.0, and cudnn 8.0.